JieYangBruce/TorqueClustering/README.md

 TorqueClustering_Run_Supplementary.m: The codes for the reproduction of the results in the supplementary information.

-If you want to use the fast version (TorqueClustering_kdtree) of Torque Clustering for large datasets (for which computing pairwise distance matrix won't fit in your memory), you need to install [flann library](https://github.com/flann-lib/flann) based on your environment.
+⚠️ **Note:**
+- This open-source implementation is provided to allow reproduction of the accuracy results reported in our paper.
+- It is **NOT** intended as an optimized or production-ready version.
+- We plan to release a high-efficiency version of Torque Clustering with parallel processing in the future.

 <h3>**Citation**</h3>